taimur1511/devops-learning-/overthewire/bandit/level-10-11/README.md

 The output displayed a line of random upper case and lower case letters followed by ==.

-From the challenge description i can see that this files contains base64 encoded data.
+From the challenge description i can see that this file contains base64 encoded data.

 I used `man base64` to show me the manual page for base 64.